Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Macroscopic tunneling from black hole to white hole using the collective variables

 \subsection{Negative entropy of white hole}

-We can now apply the connection between the probability of the transition and the thermodynamic fluctuations\cite{Landau_Lifshitz} to the transition between the black and white holes.
+The connection between the probability of the transition and the thermodynamic fluctuations\cite{Landau_Lifshitz} can be applied to the transition between the black and white holes.
 The total change of the entropy in this process is $\Delta S=S_\text{WH}-S_\text{BH}$.
 According to Eq.(\ref{tunneling2}) this change is $\Delta S=-2S_\text{BH}$.
 As a result, one obtains that the entropy of the white hole is equal with the opposite sign to the entropy of the black hole with the same mass

 This means that the white hole, which is obtained by the quantum tunneling from the black hole and thus has the same mass $M$ as the black hole, has the negative temperature $T_\text{WH}=- T_\text{BH}$ and the negative area $A_\text{WH}=- A_\text{BH}$, which together produce the negative entropy $S_\text{WH}=- S_\text{BH}$.